stjude-rust-labs/sprocket.bio/configuration/backends/lsf.md

 # Additional command-line arguments to pass to `apptainer exec` when executing
 # tasks.
 run.backends.default.extra_apptainer_exec_args = ["--hostname=\"my_host\""]

-# The directory where Apptainer `.sif` images will be cached.
-#
-# This must be a location that is accessible from both the node where Sprocket
-# is running and any nodes where LSF may dispatch a job for execution.
-In many
-# cluster configurations, this means that `/tmp` will *not* work.
-run.backends.default.apptainer_images_dir = "/home/myuser/.cache/sprocket-apptainer-images"
 ```

 If you run into problems or have other feedback, please reach out to us in the